2bit-hack/poketto/README.md

 # pokétto

-pokétto is a Pokedex written in React Native, using pokeapi
+pokétto is a Pokedex written in React Native, using pokeAPI